The Bar Examination

 Multistate Performance Test (MPT)

-An increasing number of states (currently 34, including Maine, New York, Rhode Island, Vermont, and Connecticut (beginning February 2014)) are now using the Multistate Performance Test (MPT) as part of their bar examination.
+An increasing number of states (currently 38, including all Northeast states except Massachusetts) are now using the Multistate Performance Test (MPT) as part of their bar examination.
 This test presents one or two 90-minute skills questions covering legal analysis, fact analysis, problem solving, resolution of ethical dilemmas, organization and management of a lawyering task, and client communication.
 The MPT uses a case file consisting of factual documents like written summaries of client interviews, police reports and contracts, as well as case law and statutes.
 Some of the factual documents, and laws presented are ambiguous, conflicting or irrelevant.
 The case files are approximately fifteen pages in length.
-The test taker has 90 minutes in which to read and digest the material and to perform the appointed task, whether it be drafting a persuasive memo, writing an objective opinion letter to a client, or drafting a settlement proposal, discovery plan or closing argument.
+The examinee has 90 minutes in which to read and digest the material and to perform the appointed task, whether it be drafting a persuasive memo, writing an objective opinion letter to a client, or drafting a settlement proposal, discovery plan or closing argument.
 The MPT is further described by the National Conference of Board Examiners MPT webpage.
-For further details see the "Skills Tested" pdf by clicking on Which Skills are tested on the MPT?
+For further details see the "Skills Tested" section of the Multistate Performance Test Information Booklet.

 Multistate Professional Responsibility Exam (MPRE)